Content

 3. Choose a name for your web client

-4. In Authorized JavaScript origins, add a URI and enter `http://localhost:3000`
+4. In Authorized JavaScript origins, add a URI and enter `http://localhost:3000` (replace `localhost:3000` with your domain in production)

-5. In `Authorized redirect URIs` enter:
+5. In `Authorized redirect URIs` enter (replace `localhost:3000` with your domain in production):

 - `http://localhost:3000/api/auth/callback/google`